numworks/epsilon/docs/index.md

 - It easily allows Object-Oriented Programming, which is a convenient abstraction.

 Of course knowing a tool means knowing its limits.
-C++ isn't exempt of defaults:</p>
+C++ isn't exempt of defaults:
 - It *is* a complicated language.
 The C++ 11 specification is 1300 pages long.
 - It allows for a lot of abstractions, which is a double-edged sword.
 It can allow for some very tricky code, and it's very easy to have complex operations being run without noticing.